ppy/osu-wiki/news/2024/2024-11-15-osulazer-updates-november-15-2024.md

 After the [last update](https://osu.ppy.sh/home/news/2024-10-09-osulazer-updates-october-9), an [update to performance algorithms](https://osu.ppy.sh/home/news/2024-10-28-performance-points-star-rating-updates) was rolled out to all players.
 If your global rank went up, congratulations!
 If not, maybe it's time to get back on the grind.

-Below you will find [peppy](https://osu.ppy.sh/users/2) and [pishifat](https://osu.ppy.sh/users/3178418) discussing the rollout as well as all the new neat changes in the game.
+Below you will find ::peppy::{ user-id=2 } and [pishifat](https://osu.ppy.sh/users/3178418) discussing the rollout as well as all the new neat changes in the game.
 Below that, you'll find the most notable changes in text form.

 <div align="center">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/YKljRdxfhxQ" frameborder="0" allowfullscreen></iframe>